 The Honda Clarity fuel cell offers an EPA estimated range of 366 miles.
 A Hyundai NEXO, 380 miles.
-The first-generation Toyota get 312 miles, and the second-generation Mirai is expected to get thirty percent longer range than the original.
+The first-generation Toyota gets 312 miles, and the second-generation Mirai, 400 miles.
 Of course, mileage varies based on driver performance.

 What kind of incentives can I get when I purchase or lease a fuel cell electric car?

-Several incentives are offered to those who purchase or lease a Honda Clarity, Hyundai NEXO or Toyota Mirai.
+Several California incentives are offered to those who purchase or lease a Hyundai NEXO or Toyota Mirai.
+The next Honda fuel cell car will likely be available in 2024.
 Depending on income, drivers may receive a rebate check of $4,500 to $7,000 and an HOV lane sticker.
 To learn more, vist the Consumer Vehicle Rebate Project. https://cleanvehiclerebate.org/eng

 Makes and Models